paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-040-leave.md

 Section effective Nov.
 1, 1962, see section 15 of Pub.
 L. 87–649, set out as a note preceding [section 101 of Title 37](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section101&num=0&edition=prelim), Pay and Allowances of the Uniformed Services.

 #### Regulations
 Pub.
+L. 119–60, div.
+A, title VI, § 631(b), Dec.
+18, 2025, 139 Stat.
+911, provided that: “Not later than 180 days after the date of the enactment of this section [Dec.
+18, 2025], the Secretary of Defense shall— “(1) prescribe regulations under subparagraph (B) of [section 701(h)(1) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section701/h/1&num=0&edition=prelim), United States Code, to implement the amendment made by subsection (a) [amending this section]; and “(2) submit to the Committees on Armed Forces of the Senate and House of Representatives a report regarding the implementation of this section.”

+Pub.
 L. 117–81, div.
 A, title VI, § 621(c), Dec.
 27, 2021, 135 Stat.
 1771, provided that: “Not later than one year after the date of the enactment of this Act [Dec.
 27, 2021], the Secretary of Defense shall prescribe regulations implementing the amendments made by subsection (a) [amending this section].”

 #### Transition Rule